Uehwan/3-D-Scene-Graph/README.md

 # 3D-Scene-Graph: *A Sparse and Semantic Representation of Physical Environments for Intelligent Agents*
-3D scene graph generator from RGBD video, based on [FactorizableNet](https://github.com/yikang-li/FactorizableNet), implemented in Pytorch.
+This work is based on our paper (IEEE Transactions on Cybernetics 2019, under minor revision). we proposed a new concept called 3D scene graph and its construction framework.
+Our work is based on [FactorizableNet](https://github.com/yikang-li/FactorizableNet), implemented in Pytorch.

 ## 3D Scene Graph Construction Framework
-The  proposed  3D  scene  graph  construction  framework  extracts  relevant  semantics  within  environments
-such  as  objectcategories  and  relations  between  objects  as  well  as  physical attributes such as 3D positions and major colors in the process of generating 3D scene graphs for the given environments.
+The  proposed  3D  scene  graph  construction  framework  extracts  relevant  semantics  within  environments such  as  object categories  and  relations  between  objects  as  well  as  physical attributes such as 3D positions and major colors in the process of generating 3D scene graphs for the given environments.
 The framework receives a sequence of observations regarding the environments in the form of RGB-D image frames.
 For robust performance,  the  framework  filters  out  unstable  observations(i.e., blurry images) using the proposed adaptive blurry image detection algorithm.
 Then, the framework factors out keyframe groups  to  avoid  redundant  processing  of  the  same  information.